 Cafes and gastronomy

-Paris is renowned as a culinary powerhouse and rightfully so.
+Paris is renowned as a culinary powerhouse, and rightfully so.
 Life in Paris is about sitting in a sidewalk cafe and people watching as you nibble on a buttery croissant and sip on your beverage of choice.
-It’s about drinking wine and hanging out with friends or going out for a romantic dinner out with your significant other.
+It’s about drinking wine and hanging out with friends or going out for a romantic dinner with your significant other.

 There are over 70 Michelin star restaurants in the City of Lights, numerous trendy bistros and charming cafes to choose from.
 There are many options for foodies, from fancy restaurants to cheap, on-the-go street food vendors.

 The cafes in Paris have been the staple of great minds meetings since the French Enlightenment of the 17th century.
-From famous impressionist painters to writers and thinkers, the cafes have always been an important part of public spaces.
+From famous impressionist painters to writers and thinkers, the cafes have always been an essential part of public spaces.

 If you enjoy reading about Paris, you might like to read about the French Pantheon!